openmod-tracker/resolve/docs/source/user_guide/creating_settings.md

 ## Custom Constraints

-Custom constraints allow users to customize the functionality of `Resolve` by adding additional constraints without needing to change the code.
+Custom constraints allow users to customize the functionality of `RESOLVE` by adding additional constraints without needing to change the code.
 These are defined on the "Custom Constraints" tab and saved to `./data/settings/resolve/[case name]/custom_constraints/`

 :::{admonition} 2023 CPUC IRP {octicon}`zap`
 For the CPUC IRP, custom constraints are used for various custom functionality:
 - Resource deliverability (i.e., CAISO FCDS/EO designation) and accompanying CAISO transmission upgrades
-- Connecting disaggregated build variables to aggregate operational resources (which allows `Resolve` to make granular investment decisions while reducing the model size needed to represent operations.
+- Connecting disaggregated build variables to aggregate operational resources (which allows `RESOLVE` to make granular investment decisions while reducing the model size needed to represent operations.
-- Group-level constraints (e.g., "Resolve must build 15 GW of offshore wind by 2045" but can select amongst the 4 candidate OSW resources.)
+- Group-level constraints (e.g., "RESOLVE must build 15 GW of offshore wind by 2045" but can select amongst the 4 candidate OSW resources.)
 :::

 To create custom constraints: